When to Renew Car Insurance: What to Expect and How to Save

 Decide Whether to Renew, Switch or Adjust

-If a competitor's quote is meaningfully lower for equivalent coverage, switching at renewal is straightforward.
-Secure your new policy before canceling the old one to avoid a coverage lapse when canceling.
-If you plan to stay, this is also the moment to adjust limits, add endorsements or raise your deductible to reduce the premium.
+If a competitor comes in lower for equivalent coverage, switching at renewal is clean and straightforward.
+Start the new policy before canceling the old one to avoid a coverage lapse.
+If you're staying, use this moment to adjust limits, add endorsements or raise your deductible.

 5. 5